 Look after your asthma

 Whatever else is going on with your health, it’s important to do everything you can to look after your asthma.
-Taking your medicines as prescribed, going for asthma reviews every year (or every six months for a child) and getting your inhaler technique checked regularly, for instance, will help to ward off asthma symptoms and help to prevent a potentially life-threatening asthma attack.
+Taking your medicines as prescribed, going for asthma reviews every year (or at least once a year for a child) and getting your inhaler technique checked regularly, for instance, will help to ward off asthma symptoms and help to prevent a potentially life-threatening asthma attack.

 Get other conditions treated